 Group

-2021 Sen 2020 Sen
+2022 Sen 2021 Sen

-Diluted (loss)/earnings per ordinary share (5.42) 11.57
+Diluted loss per ordinary share (6.45) (5.42)

 26. OPERATING SEGMENTS

 The Group has two reportable segments, as described below, which are the Group's strategic business units.
 For each of the strategic business units, the Board of Directors (the chief operating decision maker) reviews internal management reports at least on a quarterly basis.
 The following summary describes the operations in each of the Group's reportable segments: